About our campaign

 Break the Sound Barrier is a movement that aims to make sure people with a hearing health issue are included and listened to by all levels of government.

-The first step towards this is to make hearing health and well-being a national health priority.
+The first step towards this is to make hearing health and wellbeing a national priority.

 With one in six Australians affected, there are over 4 million Australians who would benefit with this.